MoarVM/MoarVM/docs/extops.markdown

 dynamically loaded extensions to the VM that need to dynamically load native libraries with a C ABI (nearly all native libraries have a build that exposes such a thing), the function pointers must be resolved at runtime after the library is loaded.
-Perl 6's NativeCall module (using dyncall on parrot) can load libraries by name and enumerate/locate entry points and functions by name.
+Perl 6's NativeCall module can load libraries by name and enumerate/locate entry points and functions by name.

 I propose to use the dyncall functionality to load MoarVM extensions and resolve function pointers.
 The following is a draft design/spec doc for how